rgardler/DigitalPainting/Assets/Digital Painting/Docs/Interactions.md

 `Sprite` is an optional field (at time of writing) that provides an icon that will be used when displaying this thing in the UI.

-`Default Playable Asset` is the timeline that will be played whenever an agent interacts with this `Thing`.
-In the next section we'll look at how to create this timeline.
+Each interactable can have one or more interactions attached to it.
+Each interaction can have one more conditions that must be satisfied for the interaction to be possible.

-### Conditional Interactions
+### Conditions

-An interaction can be conditional on certain conditions existing.
-In order to add conditions it is necessary to first create an asset to hole all the conditions that are defined in your Digital Painting.
+In order to add an interaction to an interactable it is necessary to first create an asset to hold all the conditions that are defined in your Digital Painting.
 Select `Assets -> Create -> Wizards Code -> Interactions -> All Conditions` (note this must be created in your `Resources` directory) This will create a new Scriptable Object Asset.

 To add a new condition to the Digital Painting select the `All Conditions` object, type a name for the condition and click the `+`.
 To add this condition to a specific Interactable click you need a collection of conditions assigned to the Interactable.
 If there isn't one already, click `Add Conditions`.
 Now you can  add the condition.